 Value-Based Model for IBD Improves Outcomes, Lowers Costs

-Researchers from the Mayo Clinic announced that they have successfully replicated an earlier study that used spinal cord electrical stimulation to help an individual intentionally move his paralyzed legs.
+Researchers from Mayo Clinic announced that they have successfully replicated an earlier study that used spinal-cord electrical stimulation to help an individual intentionally move his paralyzed legs.
 The latest success, reported in Mayo Clinic Proceedings, was achieved in less than 2 weeks after beginning the stimulation program, and included 22 weeks of extensive physical therapy beforehand.
-Authors of the study include Meegan Van Straaten, PT, and Megan Gill, DPT.
+Authors of the study include Meegan Van Straaten, P.T., and Megan Gill, P.T., D.P.T., N.C.S.
 Via PT in Motion.

 Medical Research Plays an Important Role in Meeting Patient Needs